When summer arrives, the safest dog walk is often not the longest one or the most energetic one. Timing matters.

 - dogs with breathing, heart, or other health issues

 For these dogs, "cooler" does not always mean "safe enough for a normal walk", so use common sense and be willing to shorten or cancel the outing.
+A medical pet first aid kit is also worth keeping close when walking higher-risk dogs.

 Build your own summer checklist